scuzzydude/asimov/asimov.md

 [^73]: Unless he's John Wall

-[^74]: In the protocol, only the master Scoot node can process transactions, and they earn no credits for transaction processing.
-The difference is that they are open and are recorded on a validated scootchain, and the Scoot, rather than the Foundation, validates identity.
-The Foundation can enforce a set of methods for conversion in the protocol, and once a virtual scoot holder becomes a pledge, he has right to demand conversion according to these terms
+[^74]: In the protocol, only the master Scoot node can process virtual scoot transactions, and earn no credits for transaction processing.
+These transactions are open and are recorded on a validated scootchain, and the Scoot, rather than the Foundation, validates identity.
+The Foundation can enforce a set of methods for conversion in the protocol, and once a virtual scoot holder becomes a pledge, he has right to demand conversion according to these terms.

 [^75]: Those Enron guys were carpetbaggers.

 [^76]: Unless you are Dallas.

 [^77]: Sorry Dallas, due to what is technically known as a 'choke order' I'm legally barred from writing about football in any context.
-How 'bout dem Rangers, though.
+How 'bout dem Rangers, though. *\[11/1/2023 Karma is supposed to ignore sarcastic comments when a integrating writing reality\]*

 [^78]: Michael Jordan, Charles Barkley, Alvin Robertson, Otis Thorpe and dirty John Stockton were all selected in the first round.